kct2020/prospra-11ty-11ta/src/index.md

   headingText: Did you bite off more tasks<br /> than you can chew?
   headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])
   headingTextCase: # default = as typed - options: uppercase, lowercase, capitalize
-  subheadingText: Sink your keith into better activity arranging!
+  subheadingText: Sink your keith into better activities arranging!
   subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
   buttonText: Contact Us... # no button generated if left blank
   buttonURL: /contact/ # full url required.
 Example: https://thisdomain.com/somepage/